Achievable logoAchievable logo

 • Long QT syndrome

 Carotid sinus syndrome (CSS) and carotid sinus hypersensitivity (CSH): Carotid sinus syndrome is defined as syncope with reproduction of symptoms during carotid sinus massage (CSM) of 10s duration.
 It may be cardioinhibitory, vasodepressor or mixed.
-Cardioinhibitory CSS shows 3s asystole on CSM and vasodepressor CSS shows >50 mmHg fall in blood pressure.
-CSH is present when a patient has cardioinhibitory, mixed or vasodepressor findings on CSM, with or without symptoms but is asymptomatic otherwise.
-CSS presents more commonly in old men > 75 years of age.
+Cardioinhibitory CSS shows 3s asystole on CSM, and vasodepressor CSS shows >50 mmHg fall in blood pressure.
+CSH is present when a patient has cardioinhibitory, mixed, or vasodepressor findings on CSM, with or without symptoms, but is asymptomatic otherwise.
+CSS is more common in older men (>75 years).
 It is often associated with cardiovascular disease.
 Abnormal function of the baroreceptors and degeneration of the medulla are the causative factors.
-Tight collars and neck movements, neck tumours, neck surgery or irradiation may act as triggers.
-Patients present with syncope that has little or no prodrome.
+Tight collars and neck movements, neck tumours, neck surgery, or irradiation may act as triggers.
+Patients present with syncope with little or no prodrome.
 Treatment for CSS is dual chamber pacing.

-Classically, cardiac output is decreased in heart failure, but in some cases there can be high-output cardiac failure, where the exceedingly high metabolic demands cannot be met even by increasing the cardiac output.
+Classically, cardiac output is decreased in heart failure.
+However, in some cases there can be high-output cardiac failure, where exceedingly high metabolic demands can’t be met even by increasing the cardiac output.

 Causes of high output heart failure